The

 during the day, but never at night, in the auditorium of the theatre.
 He is

-and carries a sword.
-Some believe that this ghost is linked with a man that
+cloak, and carries a sword.
+Some believe that this ghost is linked with a

-was murdered in the theatre some 200 years ago, whose skeleton was found in a
+man that was murdered in the theatre some 200 years ago, whose skeleton was

 Actors

-to be a good omen, as the plays where the ghost has appeared during rehearsals
+believe to be a good omen, as the plays where the ghost has appeared during

 Another